 That clean young face has been making the newspapers steadily since the war.
 Standing before a judge in a Bronx courthouse, being arraigned for stealing a car, it looked up into the camera with curious laughter and no guilt.
 The same face, with a more serious bent, stared from the pages of Life magazine, representing a graduating class of ex-GI’s, and said that as it believed small business to be dead, it intended to become a comfortable cog in the largest corporation it could find.
 A little younger, a little more bewildered, it was this same face that the photographers caught in Illinois when the first non-virgin club was uncovered.
 The young copywriter, leaning down the bar on Third Avenue, quietly drinking himself into relaxation, and the energetic hotrod driver of Los Angeles, who plays Russian Roulette with a jalopy, are separated only by a continent and a few years.
 They are the extremes.
 In between them fall the secretaries wondering whether to sleep with their boyfriends now or wait; the mechanic berring up with the guys and driving off to Detroit on a whim; the models studiously name-dropping at a cocktail party.
 But the face is the same.
 Bright, level, realistic, challenging.

-Any attempt to label an entire generation is unrewarding, and yet the generation which went through the last war, or at least could get a drink easily once it was over, seems to possess a uniform, general quality which demands an adjective ...
-The origins of the word 'beat' are obscure, but the meaning is only too clear to most Americans.
-More than mere weariness, it implies the feeling of having been used, of being raw.
+Any attempt to label an entire generation is unrewarding, and yet the generation which went through the last war, or at least could get a drink easily once it was over, seems to possess a uniform, general quality which demands an adjective.
+It was John Kerouac, the author of a fine, neglected novel The Town and the City, who finally came up with it.
+It was several years ago, when the face was harder to recognize, but he has a sharp, sympathetic eye, and one day he said, “You know, this is really a beat generation.”
+The origins of the word “beat” are obscure, but the meaning is only too clear to most Americans.
+More than a mere weariness, it implies the feeling of having been used, of being raw.
 It involves a sort of nakedness of mind, and, ultimately, of soul; a feeling of being reduced to the bedrock of consciousness.
 In short, it means being undramatically pushed up against the wall of oneself.
 A man is beat whenever he goes for broke and wagers the sum of his resources on a single number; and the young generation has done that continually from early youth.

 Its members have an instinctive individuality, needing no bohemianism or imposed eccentricity to express it.
 Brought up during the collective bad circumstances of a dreary depression, weaned during the collective uprooting of a global war, they distrust collectivity.
 But they have never been able to keep the world out of their dreams.
 The fancies of their childhood inhabited the half-light of Munich, the Nazi-Soviet pact, and the eventual blackout.
 Their adolescence was spent in a topsy-turvy world of war bonds, swing shifts, and troop movements.
 They grew to independent mind on beachheads, in gin mills and USO’s, in past-midnight arrivals and pre-dawn departures.
 Their brothers, husbands, fathers or boy friends turned up dead one day at the other end of a telegram.
 At the four trembling corners of the world, or in the home town invaded by factories or lonely servicemen, they had intimate experience with the nadir and the zenith of human conduct, and little time for much that came between.
 The peace they inherited was only as secure as the next headline.
 It was a cold peace.
 Their own lust for freedon, and the ability to live at a pace that kills (to which the war had adjusted them), led to black markets, bebop, narcotics, sexual promiscuity, hucksterism, and Jean-Paul Sartre.
 The beatness set in later.